dask/dask-kubernetes/doc/source/kubecluster.rst

 Workers are created directly as simple pods.
 These worker pods are configured to shutdown if they are unable to connect to the scheduler for 60 seconds.
-The pods are cleaned up when :meth:`~dask_kubernetes.KubeCluster.close` is called, or the scheduler process exits.
+The pods are cleaned up when :meth:`~dask_kubernetes.operator.kubecluster.close` is called, or the scheduler process exits.

 The pods are created with two default `tolerations <https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/>`_: